 The Bertelsmann Stiftung was founded in 1977 based on the conviction of our founder, Reinhard Mohn, that Germany was not doing enough to consider the growing competition between the globe's various social and economic systems.
 We therefore concentrate on developing solutions capable of addressing challenges in range of societal sectors and, at the same time, ensuring the continuity of Germany's political, economic and social structures.
 In doing so, we consider what has proven successful in other countries and we strive to balance research findings with experience in the field.

 The Bertelsmann Stiftung's activities are exclusively and directly philanthropic in nature.
 Its objective is to promote research and understanding in the areas of religion, public health, youth and senior affairs, culture and the arts, public education and career training, social welfare, international cultural exchange, democracy and government, and civic engagement.

-We are currently carrying out over 60 projects.
+We are currently carrying out about 70 projects.
 Each project's duration is limited based on topic in order to free up resources for new challenges.
 Once a project has been successfully completed, i.e. a proposed model or solution has been developed, we then strive to implement the model or solution.

 This can take a variety of forms.
 The solutions either become part of accepted practice in the relevant sector, they are adapted for use by our project partners or they continue to be jointly implemented within a cooperative framework.

 When executing our projects we rely on recognized experts in a range of disciplines, including the 380 highly qualified individuals employed by the Bertelsmann Stiftung.